Anzelak/goblin-ball/goblinball/Goblinball Specification Document.md

     - Reset goblin movement points
     - Move carrier first
+        - Check for DUKE if leaving a zone of control
+        - Check for DUKE when moving through zones of control
     - Move offensive blockers
+        - Check for DUKE if leaving a zone of control
+        - Check for DUKE when moving through zones of control
     - Move defensive blockers
+        - Check for DUKE if leaving a zone of control
+        - Check for DUKE when moving through zones of control
     - Process blocks and dukes
     - Check for scoring
     - Check if play is complete